JesseCorrington/CryptoHypeTrader/README.md

-coin_list - Update the list of cryptocurrencies with metadata and icons historical - Import historical data (price, volume, subreddit subscriber counts) current - Import current data (price, volume, subreddit subscriber count, subreddit subscribers active, recent reddit comments

-twitter - Import recent twitter comments with sentiment analysis analysis - Create summaries for each coin showing how price, volume, and social stats have grown over time cc_stats - Import the current stats for each coin from cryptocompare, db_stats - Save current database size statistics for tracking growth and projecting storage needs stocktwits - Import the current comments with sentiment from StockTwits
+coin_list - Update the list of cryptocurrencies with metadata and icons historical - Import historical data (price, volume, subreddit subscriber counts) current - Import current data (price, volume, subreddit subscriber count, subreddit subscribers active, recent reddit comments twitter - Import recent twitter comments with sentiment analysis analysis - Create summaries for each coin showing how price, volume, and social stats have grown over time cc_stats - Import the current stats for each coin from cryptocompare db_stats - Save current database size statistics for tracking growth and projecting storage needs stocktwits - Import the current comments with sentiment from StockTwits
 ```